When you’re just getting started with an online business, one of the first things that you’re going to have to do is register a domain name.

 The Best Domain Name Providers – My Personal Favorites

-When you’re choosing the best domain name companies to work with, it’s important that you consider your individual online business needs before deciding which company to do business with.
+When you’re choosing the best domain name companies to work with, you must consider your individual online business needs before deciding which company to do business with.
 Each one offers something a little bit different, and many specialize in one specific aspect or another.

 For example, I wouldn’t use the same domain name registration company for a domain that I plan to sell as I would for a domain that I plan to build out for several years.